 Plants That Are Toxic to Cats

 Fittonia may be safe but plenty of common houseplants or garden plants are toxic to cats.
-These include:

 Finding a plant that’s both safe for your cat and suitable for your home can be challenging.
 The fittonia is a beautiful plant with striking patterns that’s easy to care for and completely safe for your cat.